+There are two main opportunities for you to ensure your puppy is free from hip dysplasia The first opportunity begins before he is born.
+The second begins when you bring him home.
 If you have already bought your pup, there is nothing you can do about the first, so just skip down the page and read up on what you can do when you bring your puppy home.

+Every Labrador used for breeding should be tested for hip dysplasia.
+This includes your puppy’s mother and father.
+There are no exceptions.
 We don’t have a genetic test for this yet, but we can x-ray a dog’s hips and these X-rays can then be assessed and given a score by a team of specialist vets.
 Breeders can then remove dogs with bad hips from their breeding programmes.

 All responsible breeders have their labradors ‘hip scored’ in this way, and you find out more about hip scoring, and how to check hip scores, in this article: Hip dysplasia – improving the odds